 Pleading guilty to a criminal charge often means that you cannot appeal the conviction.
-However, with some circumstances that arise under Wyoming law, there are ways a defendent can challenge a guilty plea.
+However, with some circumstances that arise under Wyoming law, there are ways a defendant can challenge a guilty plea.

 A highly experienced Wyoming criminal defense lawyer can advise you about appealing a conviction after pleading guilty.

 Plea bargaining is an essential part of our adversarial criminal justice system.
 Not all cases go to trial.
 In fact, most criminal cases never reach a trial.
 A person charged with a crime has the absolute right to take their case to trial.

-Notwithstanding, taking responsibility for your actions by pleading guilty or not contesting the facts of the case by tendering a nolo contendre (no contest) plea is advantageous.
+Notwithstanding, taking responsibility for your actions by pleading guilty or not contesting the facts of the case by tendering a nolo contender (no contest) plea is advantageous.

 A guilty plea relieves the state of the constitutional burden they have to prove you guilty beyond a reasonable doubt.

 In turn, you get some benefits as well, like receiving a reduced jail sentence, deferred judgment, or a reduced charge.
 Therefore, both sides benefit.

 A guilty plea also gives the parties finality.
 The person who pleads guilty to a crime could work to put the incident behind them.

 Additionally, the victims of the accused’s actions could start to heal or be made whole once the case concludes.

 Courts encourage plea negotiations as well.
 Judges understand that not all cases should go to trial.
 Juries have to decide some cases, but the criminal justice system would grind to a halt if every case went to trial.